zyegfryed/django-statici18n/README.rst

 **(Optionnal)**

-The following step assumes you're using the ``django.contrib.staticfiles`` app.
+The following step assumes you're using `django.contrib.staticfiles`_.

-- Edit your template(s) and use the provided template tag:
+5. Edit your template(s) and use the provided template tag:

   .. code-block:: html+django